Jedidiah82/Analytics-GIS-GeoAI-Portfolio/6_Automation_Reliability/System_Health_Monitoring/README.md

 ## 🧠 Overview

-This project implements an automated **system health monitoring tool** that continuously checks critical infrastructure metrics and sends **email alerts** when thresholds are exceeded.
+This project implements an automated **system health monitoring and alerting tool** designed to support **data platforms, GeoAI pipelines, and public health information systems** by ensuring infrastructure reliability and availability.

-It simulates real-world **IT operations, DevOps, and reliability engineering** workflows used in enterprise environments to ensure system availability and prevent downtime.
+It simulates real-world **IT operations, DevOps, and reliability engineering** workflows used in enterprise and public-sector environments to prevent downtime and maintain continuous analytics, surveillance, and reporting services.

 ---

 ## 🎯 Objectives

-The system monitors:
+The system monitors critical infrastructure indicators:

 - **CPU usage** (> 80%)
 - **Disk space** (< 20%)
 - **Available memory** (< 100MB)
 - **Hostname resolution** (localhost → 127.0.0.1)

-If any condition fails, an automated **alert email** is sent to administrators.
+If any condition fails, an automated **alert email** is sent to administrators to support rapid response and service continuity.

 ---